Cooper Koch

-Cooper Joseph Koch (/ˈkɑ:tʃ/; born July 16, 1996) is an American actor.
-He is best known for his portrayal of Erik Menendez in the biographical crime drama series Monsters: The Lyle and Erik Menendez Story (2024), which earned him nominations for a Primetime Emmy Award and a Golden Globe Award.

-Koch previously starred in the slasher film They/Them (2022) and the body horror film Swallowed (2022), and is set to appear in Luca Guadagnino's upcoming biographical comedy drama film Artificial.
+Cooper Joseph Koch (/kɒtʃ/ KOTCH; born July 16, 1996) is an American actor.
+He is best known for his portrayal of Erik Menendez in the biographical crime drama series Monsters: The Lyle and Erik Menendez Story (2024), for which he earned nominations for a Primetime Emmy Award and a Golden Globe Award.
+Koch also starred in the slasher film They/Them and the body horror film Swallowed (both 2022), and is set to star in Luca Guadagnino's biographical comedy-drama Artificial (2026), Dan Pritzker's noir drama Fog City, and the Mike Flanagan-produced body horror Rot.

 Early life and education

-Cooper Joseph Koch was born on July 16, 1996, in Woodland Hills, Los Angeles.
-His father, Billy Koch, is from a Jewish Eastern European background; he is the founder and owner of the horse racing club Little Red Feather and previously worked in the film industry.
+Cooper Joseph Koch was born on July 16, 1996, in Woodland Hills, Los Angeles, to a family involved in the film industry.
+His father, Billy Koch, who is of Jewish Russian descent, is the founder and owner of the horse racing club Little Red Feather and previously worked as a production assistant in numerous films.
 His mother, Kathy Kaehler, is a celebrity personal trainer.
 He has a twin brother, Payton Koch, who is a film editor, and a younger brother, Walker, who is a musician.
-His grandfather is film producer Hawk Koch, and his great-grandfather was film producer and director Howard W. Koch.
+His grandfather is film producer Hawk Koch, and his great-grandfather was film producer and director Howard W. Koch, both of whom served as presidents of the Academy of Motion Picture Arts and Sciences.
+His paternal great-granduncle was Charles Pincus, (Note: Pincus was the brother of Koch's great-grandmother, Ruth Koch (née Pincus).) a California dentist known for inventing the dental veneer in 1928.
+Koch's great-uncle is businessman and former Democratic politician Alan Blinken.
+(Note: Blinken was married to Koch's great-aunt, Melinda Blinken (née Koch), until her death in 2021.)

-Koch began acting in local theatre productions when he was five years old.
+Koch began acting in local theater productions at the age of five.
 He later attended Calabasas High School, where he performed in various stage adaptations such as West Side Story and A Midsummer Night's Dream.
 He was also a member of the school's a cappella group and orchestra, where he played the viola, as well as the boys' volleyball varsity team.
-In May 2018, he earned a Bachelor of Fine Arts degree in Acting from Pace University.
+In May 2018, he earned a Bachelor of Fine Arts degree in acting from Pace University.